NamanAgarwall/HeartDiseaseMLPrograms/README.md

 # HeartDiseaseMLPrograms

-Source Code for three models that diagnose heart disease.
+Source Code for three models that can diagnose heart disease with 83 % accuracies.